cdig/cd-module/README.md

 * Your SWF ***MUST*** have the CDIG class (or a subclass, like Schematic).
 * You must include `js-wrapper.swf` in your `public/flash` folder.
 Find it here: `Dropbox/Assets and Resources/Tools/js-wrapper/js-wrapper.swf`.
 * If you are using `<cd-activity>` to award points from a SWF, you need to make the activity name match the name of the SWF.
 The object and the cd-activity just have to appear on the same page; they don't need to be nested.
-See the [Tutorial](#Tutorial) for an example.
+See the [Overview](#Overview) for an example.

 ### hud